nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 ### Phone Number Supply

-Moving on, with our current setup of phone numbers, there is a limited supply.
+With our current setup of how phone numbers work, there is a limited supply.
 In the United States, for example, the phone number pattern begins with "1" (because of the [world zone](https://en.wikipedia.org/wiki/List_of_country_calling_codes)) and consists of a 3-digit area code, a 3-digit office code, and a 4-digit line number, with rules based on the [North American Numbering Plan (NANP)](https://en.wikipedia.org/wiki/North_American_Numbering_Plan).
 Here's the pattern visualized without any rules\*:

 ```
 +1(XXX)-XXX-XXXX